 What is Messianic Judaism?

-Messianic Judaism is a movement of Jewish people from all walks of life, who believe that Yeshua (Jesus -in Hebrew) is the promised Jewish Messiah and Savior for Israel and the world.
+Our definition of Messianic Judaism is that it is a movement of Jewish people and Gentile Believers from all walks of life, who believe that Yeshua (Jesus -in Hebrew) is the promised Jewish Messiah and Savior for Israel and the world.
 Messianic Jews have not stopped being Jewish.
-On the contrary, we have continued to remain strongly Jewish in our identity, lifestyle, and belief that Yeshua is the Jewish Messiah and the fulfillment of true Biblical Judaism.
+On the contrary, Jews who proclaim Yeshua as Messiah have continued to remain strongly Jewish in identity, lifestyle, and personal belief that Yeshua is the Jewish Messiah and the fulfillment of true Biblical Judaism.

 When did Messianic Judaism begin?